 3.2.
 Provide measurable quantities for each work item listed in the Scope of Work (square footage, linear footage, unit counts, etc.):*

-For example: square footage of floors to be refinished or walls to be repainted, linear footage of trim to be replaced, etc. If an element is not measureable in square feet, provide quantities (example: replace 15 door knobs):
+For example: square footage of floors to be refinished or walls to be repainted, linear footage of trim to be replaced, etc. If an element is not measurable in square feet, provide quantities (example: replace 15 door knobs):